threefoldtecharchive/info_manual3/wiki/weblets/weblets_home.md

 Playgrounds are available on [https://play.grid.tf](https://play.grid.tf) for Mainnet, [https://play.dev.grid.tf](https://play.dev.grid.tf) for Devnet and [https://play.test.grid.tf](https://play.test.grid.tf) for Testnet.

-### limitations
+## Limitations

-- can only deploy one thing at a time
+- Deploys one thing at a time.
-- it may take sometime to deploy a solution like peertube, so you should wait a little bit until it's fully runningg
+- Might take sometime to deploy a solution like Peertube, so you should wait a little bit until it's fully running.